Workspace Runbook

 - Set

 workspaceMaxConcurrentOpensto bound concurrent opens per executor (matches the Sandbox DOmax_instances).
-This is per-session — for tenant-wide bounds across all sessions sharing a provider, ALSO setmaxGlobalConcurrentOpenson the provider options (round-5 B2).
+This is per-session — for process-wide bounds across all sessions sharing a provider, ALSO setmaxGlobalConcurrentOpenson the provider options (round-5 B2).
 The two are layered: registry-level for fairness across workspaces in one session, provider-level for back-pressure to the upstream binding. - Lower

 transientRetryAttempts(default 3) for paths that should fail fast. - Set